 The role of the nutritionist/dietitian is to develop an individual program to provide adequate nutrients to maintain weight and prevent weight loss that may occur during the course of ALS.
 The dietitian will determine how many calories, grams of protein, and fluids should be consumed each day.
-In addition, the dietician can provide input on food consistency, supplementation, and tube feeding formulas.
+In addition, the dietitian can provide input on food consistency, supplementation, and tube feeding formulas.

 The role of the speech-language pathologist is to assess speech and communication skills, implement strategies to enhance communication, and assure that persons with ALS can express their feelings, thoughts, and needs.
 Instruction in the use of compensatory strategies (such as slowing the rate of speech, separating the syllables, and over-enunciating the speech sounds) can be helpful.
 These strategies can also be augmented by communication devices such as magic writing slates, alphabet boards, picture boards, eye scanning boards, electronic devices with voice output, and even high-tech computerized devices.
-Our sleep-language pathologists will also conduct swallowing evaluations and offer safe swallowing strategies and suggestions.
+Our speech-language pathologists will also conduct swallowing evaluations and offer safe swallowing strategies and suggestions.

 The role of the social worker is to assess the impact of recent physical, emotional, and financial changes in persons with ALS and the family unit and how the patient and family are coping.
 Current and future needs are addressed and suggestions for community resources are provided.